fredgrott/GWSDroidBuildApp/README.md

          towards such things and looks at best practices differently.

 Over-all this set of build scripts implements an INSTRUMENTED-TESTED TDD way fo development as opposed to a Robolectric Mocked-JVM TDD way for android application development.
+Also, the prevailing thing is that we separate android OS framework stuff in isolation testing wise so that we can mock the android OS framework stuff and the network stuff.

 1. In OOP the POJO Models of the big M are implemented as non-pure POJO's with extending the Android OS Parceable class as that machinery for maintaining state upon device orientation/configuration change is